Ageing: Self-perception

-Beauty standards have evolved over time, and as scientific research in cosmeceuticals has increased, the industry has also expanded; the kinds of products they produce (such as serums and creams) have gradually gained popularity and become a part of many people's personal care routine.
-The cosmeceutical industry is currently the fastest growing beauty industry, with a market size of $49.5 billion for the year 2018.
+Beauty standards have evolved over time, and as scientific research in cosmeceuticals, cosmetic products seen to have medicinal benefits like anti-ageing creams, has increased, the industry has also expanded; the kinds of products they produce (such as serums and creams) have gradually gained popularity and become a part of many people's personal care routine.

 The increase in demand for cosmeceuticals has led scientists to find ingredients for these products in unorthodox places.
 For example, the secretion of cryptomphalus aspersa (or brown garden snail) has been found to have antioxidant properties, increase skin cell proliferation, and increase extracellular proteins such as collagen and fibronectin (important proteins for cell proliferation).
 Another substance used to prevent the physical manifestations of ageing is onobotulinumtoxinA, the toxin injected for Botox.

-Generally, aversion to aging is a Western attitude.
-However, in other places around the world, old age is celebrated and honored.
+In some cultures, old age is celebrated and honoured.
 In Korea, for example, a special party called hwangap is held to celebrate and congratulate an individual for turning 60 years old.
 In China, respect for elderly is often the basis for how a community is organized and has been at the foundation of Chinese culture and morality for thousands of years.
 Older people are respected for their wisdom and most important decisions have traditionally not been made without consulting them.
 This is a similar case for most Asian countries such as the Philippines, Thailand, Vietnam, Singapore, etc.

 Positive self-perceptions of ageing are associated with better mental and physical health and well-being.
 Positive self-perception of health has been correlated with higher well-being and reduced mortality among the elderly.
 Various reasons have been proposed for this association; people who are objectively healthy may naturally rate their health better as than that of their ill counterparts, though this link has been observed even in studies which have controlled for socioeconomic status, psychological functioning and health status.
 This finding is generally stronger for men than women, though this relationship is not universal across all studies and may only be true in some circumstances.